Malaysian Malay: Writing system

-Traffic signs in Malaysian: Warning sign "Level crossing" and regulatory sign "Stop".

 The Latin alphabet, known in Malay as Rumi (Roman alphabet), is prescribed by law as the official script of Malaysian Malay, and the Arabic alphabet called Jawi (or Malay script) is not legally prescribed for that purpose.
 Rumi is official while efforts are currently being undertaken to preserve the Jawi script and to revive its use in Malaysia.
 The Latin alphabet, however, is still the most commonly used script in Malaysia, for both official and informal purposes.

 Borrowed words

 While literary Malay throughout the region has mostly absorbed from Sanskrit, Tamil, Hindustani (Hindi–Urdu), Arabic, Persian, Portuguese and Sinitic languages; the variety spoken within British colonies that eventually make up Malaysia following the 1824 Anglo-Dutch Treaty borrowed majorly from English (in particular many scientific and technological terms) compared to Dutch as spread within the East Indies.

 Since Malayan independence and later Federation formation, its own Dewan Bahasa dan Pustaka followed a purist approach in lexicography away from Western loanwords (even favouring established roots like Sanskrit and Arabic) as well as neologizing from native roots.
 In recent years, Malaysian has also been influenced lexically by the Indonesian variety largely through the popularity of neighbouring mass media like dramas, soap operas, and musicakin to the effect of American media towards other Englishes like those of Britain and Australia.